ashrafuzzaman/ashrafuzzaman.github.io/_posts/2016-02-13-moving-blog-to-github-pages.md

 ---

 I am moving to github pages for blogging.
-Here is the [link](http://jitu-blog.blogspot.com/) to my old blog.
+Here is the <a href="http://jitu-blog.blogspot.com/" target="_blank">link</a> to my old blog.